 The club persisted until the members became too busy with their own companies and projects to find time to meet.
 Surviving members of the group have made reunion meetings since then and in 2009 some members decided to gather again to discuss new microprocessor releases.

 Homebrew Computer Club: Notable Contributions

-While the Homebrew Computer Club is not a company or stakeholder in any technology, its members are.
+While the Homebrew Computer Club was not a company or stakeholder in any technology, its members were.
 The club was used as a way to educate people on and advance computer designs from software to hardware.
 The club may not be directly attributed to a specific technology, it can be given credit for spreading culture and education around computing.

 The Homebrew newsletter was short-lived but profoundly influential.
 It was one of the first openly accessible publications on personal computer creation.
 It was also a forum for the ideas that came from the group’s meetings.
 The newsletter inspired homebrewers nationwide to begin tinkering themselves.

-As stated multiple times in this article, Steve Wozniak credits the first meeting of the Homebrew Computer Club with the inspiration for the design of the Apple I. He thought so highly of the group that when the first prototype of his machine was ready, Steve Jobs and Steve Wozniak presented the computer to the Homebrew Computer Club first.
+As stated multiple times in this article, Steve Wozniak credits the first meeting of the Homebrew Computer Club for inspiring the design of the Apple I. He thought so highly of the group that when the first prototype of his machine was ready, Steve Jobs and Steve Wozniak presented the computer to the Homebrew Computer Club first.